igniteyourknowledge

 3. Economic Savings: Vaccinations reduce healthcare costs by preventing disease-related treatments, hospitalizations, and lost productivity.
 This results in savings for individuals, families, and healthcare systems.

-4. Improved Quality of Life: By preventing diseases, vaccines contribute to better overall health and quality of life.
-They allow individuals to lead healthier lives without the burden of illness.
+4. Improved Quality of Life: Vaccines help to improve general health and quality of life by preventing diseases.
+They enable people to live healthier lives free from the burden of disease.

 Challenges in Immunization Programs